joelparkerhenderson/coordinated-disclosure/README.md

     * For example this is bad: general-purpose wording, such as "We appreciate your business", or pass-the-buck wording such as "We sent your email to another department".

-## What do the discover and producer boh need to do?
+## What do the discover and producer both need to do?

 1. Understand that responsible disclosure describes a good faith process.